-- 1. The department must submit an approved requisition describing the commodities or services received. - 2.
-Submit the applicable "After the Fact Justification" form (commodities/services) and include the requisition number and explain thereon the reason(s) for circumventing procurement procedures. - 3.
-The invoice containing the signature of the person who made the acquisition must be submitted with the two document mentioned above. - 4.
-The Office of Procurement Services will process the documents. and forward them to the Accounts Payable Section.
-The requisition and purchased order number are used as the key numbers for tracking the status of a payment related to "After the Fact" transactions. - (5) Departments are cautioned not to place orders, enter into contracts or authorize shipments without first securing a purchase order or contract.
+(1) The department must submit an approved requisition describing the commodities or services received.

+(2) Submit the applicable "After the Fact Justification" form (commodities or services) and include the Requisition number and explain thereon the reason(s) for circumventing purchasing procedures.

+(3) The invoice containing the signature of the person who made the acquisition must be submitted with the two documents mentioned above.

+(4) The Office of Procurement Services will process these documents and forward them to the Accounts Payable Section.
+The Requisition and Purchased Order number are used as the key numbers for tracking the status of a payment related to "After the Fact" transactions.

+(5) Departments are cautioned not to place orders, enter into contracts or authorize shipments without first securing a purchase order or contract.

 NOTE: When a department secures commodities or services in the amount of \$75,000 or more without first securing a purchase order or contract from the office of Procurement Services, the University's Controller requires the executing of a Settlement Agreement as a means for making payment.
-A Settlement Agreement is not a means for purchasing commodities or services but an administrative procedure to correct non-compliance with procurement and contracting requirements by a University department or employee.
+A Settlement Agreement is not a means for purchasing commodities or services but an administrative procedure to correct non-compliance with purchasing and contracting requirements by a University department or employee.

-6.12 Receipt of Unsolicited Goods
+6.11 Receipt of Unsolicited Goods

-Chapter 570.545, F.S., states that when unsolicited goods are delivered, the person is not obligated to return the goods to the sender or make payment to the supplier.
+Chapter 570.545, F.S., states that when unsolicited goods are delivered, the person is not obligated to return the goods to the sender or make payment to the vendor.
 The law also states that unsolicited goods shall be deemed a gift and recipient may use or dispose of them in any manner without obligation to the sender.

-6.13 Right of Refusal
+6.12 Right of Refusal